Alerion/blendals/README.md

 ## Making changes to Addon

 Make changes to code and reload scripts inb Blender.
 To do this click on Blender icon in Menu and `System > Reload Scripts`.
-You can right click on this menu and add it to `Quick Favourits` for quick access with `Q` button.
+You can right-click on this menu and add it to `Quick Favourits` for quick access with `Q` button.

 # Add python dependency